microbit-cz/Keyestudio-4WD-RobotCar-IR-upgrade/assets/languages/master/models_download.md

 # Model Downloads

-Here are the downloadable links for the six models in two different formats.
+Here are the downloadable links for the models in two different formats.

 ---